raspberrypilearning/software-guide/update-sd-card.md

 Once the update process is complete, and any information about new versions of applications are downloaded, you will need to install the upgrades.

-1. In a terminal window or on the command line type:
+1. In a terminal window type:

   ```bash
   sudo apt-get upgrade